Brewers vs. Giants Player Props Betting Odds

 Estrada Stats

-- Estrada has put up 39 hits with seven doubles, four home runs and eight walks.
-He has driven in 10 runs with nine stolen bases.
+- Estrada has collected 40 hits with seven doubles, four home runs and eight walks.
+He has driven in 11 runs with nine stolen bases.

-- Estrada hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is batting .421 with two doubles, three walks and three RBI.
+- Estrada has recorded a base hit in three straight games.
+During his last five outings he is hitting .278 with three walks and an RBI.

 Estrada Recent Games